sglew/cse15l-lab-reports/Week5LabReport.md

 replaces all occurrences of `(` with nothing since the output has a `(` blocking the number.

 The second variable is looking for `Tests run:` if the file fails some of the tests.
-It looks for the number after `Tests run:` which is separated by a space.
-We do not want the , after `Tests run:` to appear so we remove that by putting `tr -d ','` after it.
+It looks for the number after `Tests run:` which is separated by a space so we use  `cut -d ' ' -f 3` which cuts the output using space delimiter and looks for the third field.
+We do not want the , after number of tests to appear so we remove that by putting `tr -d ','` after it.

 The third variable looks for `Failures:` since the output shows the number of failures we had.
-It ends up being in field 6 and we would not have to remove after because the number is the last thing in the line.
+It ends up being in field 6 and we would not have to remove anything after because the number is the last thing in the line.

 In the end, it sees if there is anything in the `TESTSRUN` variable before saying that all the tests